eclipse-tractusx/tractusx-edc/docs/development/decision-records/2025-06-04-non-finite-provider-push/README.md

 }
 ```

-The private `terminate` method will also be updated to account for the suspension and termination of non-finite data transfers.
+The private `terminate` method will also be updated to account for the suspension and termination of non-finite data

-Since the associated `DataSource` reference is removed from the references map after a data transfer finishes, avoiding memory leaks, future suspension or termination request might not find it.
+transfers.
+Since the associated `DataSource` reference is removed from the references map after a data transfer finishes,

-This method will be updated to return a successful `StreamResult` even if the source was not found.
+avoiding memory leaks, a future suspension or termination request might not find it.
+This method will be updated to return
+a successful `StreamResult` even if the source was not found.

 ```java
 private StreamResult<Void> terminate(String dataFlowId) {